BigJk/end_of_eden/README.md

 ## :whale: Docker

-If you are a advanced user you can also run the game through docker.
+If you are an advanced user you can also run the game through docker.

 <details><summary>Docker Guide</summary>